-Jared Kushner Demanded CNN Fire Its Staff Over The 2016 Election Coverage
+Jared Kushner Demanded CNN Fire Its Staff Because Of How It Covered The 2016 Election

 After Time Warner made headlines earlier this week for an upcoming $85 billion merger with AT&T, a spat has emerged on Friday between President Trump’s son-in-law Jared Kushner and Time Warner executive Gary Ginsberg.
 According to reports, Kushner demanded CNN fire 20 percent of its staff because of how the network covered the presidential election.
 Bustle has reached out to Time Warner for comment.